 By now, you probably know that we live in a rural county reported being in the bottom 10% average family income for the USA.
 This generates issues with availability of public outreach to cover children at risk.
 Obviously, we have school districts that form the vital, and traditional safety net for those who have home issues.
 Also, we have Child Protective Services, CPS, which works with the courts and law officers to extend the safety net.

 This is fine and good, and there will always be those who call for more government control.
 As one politician once wrote, “It takes a village.”

 It’s been five years, and I think I’m over the loss.
-I’ve put in to be a #CASA, court appointed special advocate for a child in this county.
+I’ve applied to be a #CASA, court appointed special advocate for a child in this county.